-- Note: If the stop command times-out in the IBM WebSphere application, you can restart the SSPC or master console because this restarts the application, as well. - 8.
-Ensure that both applications are running again.
+Note: If the stop command times-out in the IBM WebSphere application, you can restart the SSPC or master console because this restarts the application, as well.

+8. Ensure that both applications are running again.
 Launch the SAN Volume Controller Console and log on.

-I Chapter 5.
-CIN I agent maintenance and d diagnostic tasks I T I ag The SAN Volume Controller CIM agent command-line utility simplifies many CIM agent maintenance and diagnostic tasks.
-I A I co I na I ag fter the CIM agent is installed and the sy ommand-line utility by opening a DOS wi ame svcutil.
-The utility can interactively gent log settings, and it collects all requir rstem is restarted, you can access the ndows display and typing the command control the SAN Volume Controller CIM red trace logs into an archive.
-Collecting CIM le og files I T I C I S he SAN Volume Controller CIM agent co IM agent logging information for mainten support Center. mmand-line utility allows you to gather ance and diagnostic reporting to the IBM Note: The command-line utility recognizes the authority from the superuser user name and the initial default password that was configured for superuser.
-If you changed the password for superuser from the initial default password (passw0rd), enter the current superuser password when you invoke the svcutil commands as in the following example: svcutil setloglevel info CimomUser= CimomPassword=current_superuser_pa superuser ssword I To To collect your debug log files, follow these steps: 1.
-Increase the tracing levels by running the following commands: a. svcutil setloglevel info b. svcutil settracecomponents all 1 D. svcutil settracecomponents all - 2.
-Increase the SAN Volume Controller Console tracing levels by running the following command: I svcconsole/console/embeddedWAS/profiles/SVCProfile/bin/enableConsoleTrace.bat I 3.
-3. Reproduce the error.
-4. 4.
-Enter the svcutil collectlogs command to collect the logs.
-This gathers all th required trace logs and puts them into a ZIP file in the current directory.
-Use th ZIP file and other defect information to report the problem.
-I 5.
-After you collect the information you need, run the following commands to decrease the tracing levels and return the server to its normal performance: I a. svcutil setloglevel error I b. svcutil settracecomponents cim I c. svcutil settracecategories entr yexit I Ta Table 2 describes the commands that are used to log and trace CIM agent activity. ۲ Table 2.
-Commands for logging and tracing Cl IM agent I C Command Description l c collectlogs Collects the SVC CIM Agent logs l Is sloglevel - [-allValid] Lists the current/valid logging level l s setloglevel Sets the current logging level l Is Istracecomponents [-allValid] Lists the current/valid trace components settracecomponents [] Sets the current trace components setslpregip [] Sets the preferred Service Location Protocol (SLP) registered IPs for multinetwork environments

-Command Description
+Chapter 5.
+CIM agent maintenance and diagnostic tasks

+The SAN Volume Controller CIM agent command-line utility simplifies many CIM agent maintenance and diagnostic tasks.

+After the CIM agent is installed and the system is restarted, you can access the command-line utility by opening a DOS windows display and typing the command name svcutil.
+The utility can interactively control the SAN Volume Controller CIM agent log settings, and it collects all required trace logs into an archive.

+Collecting CIM log files

+When the CIMOM is running on an IBM System Storage Productivity Center (SSPC) server or on a master console server, the SAN Volume Controller CIM agent command-line utility supports the collection of CIM agent logging information for maintenance and diagnostic reporting to the IBM Support Center.

+The svcutil utility runs on the SSPC for the SSPC-resident CIM agent.
+If you collect logs from the CIMOM that resides on the cluster, normal cluster log collection is used.
+Log levels can be set using the SAN Volume Controller Console.

+Note: The command-line utility recognizes the authority from the superuser user name and the initial default password that was configured for superuser.
+If you changed the password for superuser from the initial default password (passw0rd), enter the current superuser password when you invoke the svcutil commands as in the following example:

+'''

+svcutil setloglevel info CimomUser=superuser

+CimomPassword=current superuser password

+'''

+To collect your debug log files, follow these steps:

+- 1. Increase the tracing levels by running the following commands:

+- a. svcutil setloglevel info

+- b. svcutil settracecomponents all

+- c. svcutil settracecategories all

+- 2. Increase the SAN Volume Controller Console tracing levels by running the following command:

+- svcconsole/console/embeddedWAS/profiles/SVCProfile/bin/enableConsoleTrace.bat

-Istracecategories - [-allValid] Lists the current/valid trace categories
+- 3. Reproduce the error.

+- 4. Enter the svcutil collectlogs command to collect the logs.
+This gathers all the required trace logs and puts them into a ZIP file in the current directory.
+Use this ZIP file and other defect information to report the problem.

+- 5. After you collect the information you need, run the following commands to decrease the tracing levels and return the server to its normal performance:

+- a. svcutil setloglevel error

+- b. svcutil settracecomponents cim

+- c. svcutil settracecategories entryexit

+Table 2 on page 40 describes the commands that are used to log and trace CIM agent activity.

 Table 2.
-Commands for logging and tracing CIM agent (continued)
+Commands for logging and tracing CIM agent